Detailed course offerings (Time Schedule) are available for

 Emphasizes analyzing and understanding communication variables affecting human relationships, such as person perception, feedback, idea development, nonverbal cues.
 Focus on informal communication settings.

-Explores how communication - from face-to-face to mass media messages - reinforces or challenges certain conceptions of "difference" along racial, ethnic, gender, sexual, class, ability, religion, and other important lines.
-Examines how communication practices, particularly media, shape our understanding of ourselves, our relationships to others, society, and the world.
+Explores how communication - from face-to-face to mass media messages - reinforces or challenges conceptions of power, privilege, and difference along racial, ethnic, gender, sexual, class, ability, religion, and other important lines.
+Examines how communication practices, particularly media, shape inequality as well as our understanding of ourselves and the world.

 COM 300 Basic Concepts of New Media (5) VLPA/I&S

 Provides a comprehensive examination of the effects of new, digital media on interpersonal communication, media industries, and media culture.
 Emphasis on economic, social, political, and aesthetic implications.
 Provides limited experience with computer-based media.
 No prior technical computer experience assumed.

 View course details in MyPlan: COM 300

 COM 301 Navigating Information Networks for Mass Media (5) I&S